jrmhx/blog/content/posts/md_arrays_in_c/index.md

 Multi-dimensional arrays in C can be somewhat confusing, especially when it comes to pointers and memory layout.
 This blog post aims to give beginners in C a kick-off and disenchant these concepts.
 In my humble opinion, if you master the pointers, you master the core concept of C language.

 ### Before Starting:
-- This post is inspiried by [this question on stackoverflow](https://stackoverflow.com/questions/77730288/passing-double-pointers-as-2d-arrays-in-c/).
 - For an easy kick-off, better if you already have these pre-knowledges (but no worries if you don't, I'll share some links):
   - basic understanding of memory address & pointers in C:
     - https://www.w3schools.com/c/c_memory_address.php